hughrun/empocketer2/README.md

 15 * * * * /bin/docker exec -d empocketer_app sh -c "/usr/local/bin/python /usr/src/app/checker.py"
 ```

-You will need to check your path to `docker` as it depends how your system is set up.
+You will need to check the path to `docker` as it depends how your system is set up.

 ## Contributing & reporting bugs